- The local newspaper

 Use local SEO to appear in Google Maps

-If you want people to find your local business when they do a search on Google, you need to be appearing in the “map pack.”
+If you want people to find your local business when they search on Google, you need to appear in the “map pack.”
 This is the section of local results that appears on the first page of a Google search.
 It includes three local businesses and their corresponding information.

 One way to increase your chances of being included in the map pack is by optimizing your website for local SEO.